 You can stop here and start playing the game!

 While the point values don't affect an individual play, they do somewhat change a certain balance in the game across plays.
 Whereas Scrabble has 5 tiles that are 5 points or more, WildWords has 11.
 Making a 7-tile play with a "W" in it is harder than just using a "W" in a short word.
-And making a 7-tile play with a higher point letter on a triple letter and with the whole word covering a triple word, double word, or both actually happens.
+And making a 7-tile play with a higher point letter on a triple letter and with the whole word covering a triple word and a double word actually happens.
+In such cases, the well placed 5 point letter contributes 90 points to the word's score.
 Experienced players don't just look for any 7-tile play, they look for a great one.
 And these plays are thrilling to make.

 To correct the points on letter tiles, you will need to change: